greyshirtguy/ProPresenter6-Shaders/README.md

 I don't know GLSL at all, but I was able to read the existing effects files and figure out how to add a few effects that I always wished ProPresenter had: Rotation, Scale and Translation of media.
 Finally I have a way to rotate those pesky videos and images that I sometime get from mobile phones in all sorts of wonderful orientations.

-By the way, the first effect I created was for opacity - I have included that here just for kick really, as I am not sure if there is any valid use for it - other than being a good "Hello World" experience for me getting started in this exercise.
+By the way, the first effect I created was for opacity - I have included that here just "for kicks", as I am not sure if there is any valid use for it - other than being a good "Hello World" experience for me getting started in this exercise.

 To use one of these effects copy the three files that make the effect to the folder where ProPresenter 6 stores all it's media effects files and then (re)start ProPresenter 6, right-click any slide with a media cue (or any media in the Video/Image bin) and select "Properties" and go to the effects panel where you will see the new effect included in the list of standard effects.